 Twist up an easy wallet or coin purse with this video tutorial from DIY Ideas on YouTube.

 Could this be the cutest make in this article?
 We think so.
 Find out how to turn loom bands into these sweet goldfish charms over on Joy of Art's YouTube channel.

 Loving the loomy life?
 What else can you decorate with loom bands apart from your wrists?
 We've found this nifty little tutorial for how to make a gadget cosy out of loom bands by Play & Go.

 How to make Turtles

-Another idea from Joy of Art (because frankly, they are the loom band heros we need in our lives this lockdown), how about these CUTE turtles?
+Another idea from Joy of Art, how about these CUTE turtles?